dannguyen/bashfoo/DRAFT.md

-## Entries that need to be polished
+# DRAFT STUFF AND NOTES TO SELF

+- Just adding stuff for git teaching purposes

 Todos:

 - figure out `output_md` feature...?

+## Entries to be polished

 ```yaml